 I wanted to share Ally’s story because her story shows how quickly women can turn their husbands and marriages into something entirely different inside their heads, in order to “continue” cheating.
 You see, Ally didn’t continue to cheat on her husband because she was unhappy in her marriage.
 Ally continued to cheat on her husband because she made an impulsive choice that hooked her into an addiction.

-If you’ve already read Women’s Infidelity, then you know what happens when women have affairs with single men who live out of town — they get extra-high and extra-crazy.
-And this is especially true for women who have never cheated on their husbands before.
-As I say, in Women’s Infidelity, “Affairs are the crack high of natural acts.”
-And that’s why it’s important for women to understand, that the reason they cheated, is usually different from the reason that they continue to cheat.
+If you’ve already read Women’s Infidelity, then you know what happens when women have affairs with single men who live out of town — they get extra-high (and this is especially true for women who have never cheated on their husbands before).
+As I pointed out, in Women’s Infidelity, “Affairs are the crack high of natural acts.”
+That’s why it’s important for women to understand that the reason they cheated, is usually different from the reason that they continue to cheat.
 Untangle The Issues & Breakthrough To Clarity.

 If you haven’t read the Women’s Infidelity books, that’s where you need to start.
 The Women’s Infidelity books can save you months (or years) of unnecessary suffering.
 You’ll learn why it’s so hard for women to end and get over their affairs… and the 7 steps women must take to “Break Out Of Limbo!”